 The International Justice and Human Rights Clinic gives upper-year law students the opportunity to work on pressing human rights and global justice concerns through hands-on work on international cases and projects.
 Students gain experience applying international human rights law, international criminal law and/or international humanitarian law working on specific cases with a range of international justice organizations, including international criminal courts and tribunals, United Nations human rights bodies, and non-governmental organizations.

-The year-long clinic is for second and third year students, as well as LLM students, at Allard Hall Law School.
+The year-long clinic is for second and third year students, as well as LLM students, at Allard School of Law.
 The clinic includes a 3-unit seminar in the Fall semester, followed by a 8 unit clinic in the Spring semester.

 In the Fall seminar, students study international human rights, international humanitarian and international criminal law and apply these fields to cutting-edge issues of human rights and global justice.
 The seminar provides students with the substantive legal foundation necessary to undertake the spring case/project work with competence and professionalism.
 Evaluation is based on class participation and a final paper.